Monday, September 13, 2021

 This is a continuation of the post here.
 To summarize: I built a basic LFO in 2003 or so I like a lot but forgot to document any of it.

-Using a continuity tester and common sense can I recreate my own work?
+Using a continuity tester and common sense could I recreate my own work?
 After a false start (post here), answer is yes.
 My First LFO--"LFO PRIME" has been successfully reverse engineered, and the new version of this old design works.

 The front panel was left over and unused from last time